cnnrznn/gomr/DESIGN.md

 Layers make it easy to separate problems into different related spaces.
 The tiers in GoMR are as follows:

 - Tier 0: User code.
-Operates on data
+Operates on user-defined data.
-- Tier 1: Executes Tier1.
-Interacts with data storage.
+- Tier 1: Executes Tier0.
+Reads and writes data to local stores.
-- Tier 2: Executes Tier2.
-Moves data stores between machines.
+- Tier 2: Executes Tier1.
+Manages local data stores.
+Transfers stores between machines.
-- Tier 3: Executes Tier3.
-API enty point.
+- Tier 3: Executes Tier2.
+API(Job) enty point.

 ### Tier 0
 User code operates on individual rows, and produces any number of output rows